-On 29 July 2016, the Company announced a fully franked dividend of \$0.79 per share.
-The dividend was paid to shareholders on 18 August 2016.
+On 1 August 2017, the Company announced a 5% franked dividend of \$0.48 per share and a capital return of \$8.19 per share.
+The dividend and capital return are expected to paid to shareholders on 28 August 2017.

-There have not been any other events of a material and unusual nature likely, in the opinion of the directors, to significantly affect the operations of the Company, the result of those operations, or the state of affairs of the Company, in future financial years.
+There has not been any other events of a material and unusual nature likely, in the opinion of the directors, to significantly affect the operations of the Company, the result of those operations, or the state of affairs of the Company, in future financial years.